Credit Card Payoff Strategies Explained

 Pick One Strategy This Week

 Indecision is expensive on revolving credit.
 Select avalanche or snowball, enter balances into a payoff calculator, and set a fixed monthly number.
 Adjust after 90 days of data—not after one discouraging statement.
+Write your card list, your order, your fixed payment, and your next three milestones on one page.
+Post it where you pay bills.

 How we explain this